panzerama/Monkey.INF/ActOne/SceneOne.md

     Last night of all,
-    When yond same star that's westward from the pole Had made his course to illume that part of heaven Where now it burns, Marcellus and myself,
+    When yond same star that's westward from the pole Had made his course to illume that part of heaven Where now it burns, Mark and myself,
     The bell then beating one,--

     Enter Ghost

-MARCELLUS
+Mark

     Peace, break thee off; look, where it comes again!